Is my strength the strength of stones? Or is my flesh bronze? Job 6:12 NKJV

 Job responded to his friend’s rebuke.
 He admitted his complaint against God was rash.
 He asserted his innocence and the unjustness of his circumstances.
 Job scolded Eliphaz for his harsh unkind words.
 Once again Job expressed longing for the comfort of death.

 Would you agree with someone who is suicidal that death would be a welcome comfort?
 I wouldn’t.
 Life is a gift.
 It is sacred.
 When and how we pass into eternity is a decision best left to the Lord.
-Our struggles are light and momentary.
-Jesus is eternal!

 Emotions do not have intellect.
 Decisions should be based on facts.
 But we should never stifle anybody’s feelings and emotions.
 We should always validate them.

-Jesus does not expect us to put on a happy face and pretend all is well with our souls when it is not.
+The Lord does not expect us to put on a happy face and pretend all is well with our souls when it is not.
 We are not robots.
 We all have a breaking point.
 This world will take us right to it and beyond at times.

 The Word of God tells us to rejoice with those who rejoice and to morn with those who morn.
 We must be ready to show our love and support by coming alongside and loving people right where they are.
 We can offer a shoulder to cry on and an ear to listen just as Jesus does when we turn to Him.